 A sexual orientation in which a person experiences sexual attraction towards people that are androgynous.

-A sexual orientation in which a person experiences sexual attraction towards males or male body parts.
+A sexual orientation in which a person experiences sexual attraction towards masculinity, regardless of whether the object of attraction was assigned male at birth.
 The opposite of androsexuality is gynosexuality.
 Nonbinary people often use terms like these to describe their sexual orientation, because the absence of a binary gender identity can't constitute the idea of the same gender or opposite gender.
 Therefore, homosexuality nor heterosexuality can help them identify their sexual orientation.
-Not to be confused with massexuality.

 Simultaneously an umbrella term and separate gender identity that encompasses having a specific gender that is different from both man or woman or any possible combinations of the two.